 What’s Your Score?

 Don’t assume your score is good (or isn’t) just because you have always paid your bills on time (or haven’t.)
 The only way to know whether you have a good credit score is to check.
-You can get your credit score free once a month using Credit.com’s Credit Report Card.
+You can get your credit score free once a month at Credit.com.
 This is a truly free credit score – no payment information is requested.
 In addition to the number, you’ll see a breakdown of the factors that affect your score and get recommendations for making your credit as strong as possible.

-Consider this: if you’re buying a $300,000 house with a 30 year fixed mortgage, and you have bad credit, then you could end up paying more than $90,000 more for that house over the life of the loan than if you had good credit.
+For example, if you’re buying a $300,000 house with a 30 year fixed mortgage, and you have good credit, then you could end up paying more than $90,000 less for that house over the life of the loan than if you had bad credit.